 Home remedies can help temporarily.
 Most solutions involve white vinegar, which is a general household cleaning solution:

-How To Fix Hard Water Spots On Fixtures and Appliances
+How To Fix Limescale Spots On Fixtures and Appliances

 Fixtures are the hardest places to deal with hard water spots, because often you can’t see the heart of the problem.